14 weight-loss mistakes and how to avoid them

 You meant to hit the gym or go for a long walk, but then your day just got too busy.
 Sound familiar?
 Yes, life happens—and sometimes that means workout plans don’t work out.
 But it’s important to make physical activity as much of a priority as possible: Research shows that it’s one of the biggest predictors of long-term weight maintenance.

-One review of 33 studies found that people who exercised regularly and changed what they ate lost 20% more compared to those who only dieted—and were more likely to keep the weight off.
+And people who exercise regularly and change what they eat tend to lose more compared to those who only diet — and are more likely to keep the weight off.

 “The best workout is the one that you’ll keep doing,” says Goscilo.
 Go for a bike ride, have a dance party, or do strengthening moves while you cook.
 You can also break it up into small chunks: Try squeezing in 10 minutes of exercise (walk the dog, tend to your garden, or race your kids) throughout your day.